-This report will now be visible in the drop down list as a seed for the Restore.
+This report is now visible in the drop down list as a seed for the Restore.

-This provides the list of Salesforce record IDs that need to be restored.
-It is also possible to use the Search capability in the GRAX Console as a Restore Seed as well.
+This provides the list of Salesforce record IDs that need to be restored. it's also possible to use the Search capability in the GRAX Console as a Restore Seed as well.

 100k Record Limit using Reports

 If you seed using the Salesforce Report, there is a limit of 100,000 records that can be loaded into the GRAX Console.
-If GRAX identifies there are more than 100,000 records in the report, you will not be able to proceed.
+If GRAX identifies there are more than 100,000 records in the report, you won't be able to proceed.

-GRAX will first take a few seconds to analyze the Salesforce report to make sure there are not more than 100,000 records.
-If there are too many records, you will see a message and will need to address the report count.
+GRAX first takes a few seconds to analyze the Salesforce report to make sure there aren't more than 100,000 records.
+If there are too many records, the report needs to be reduced in size before continuing.